 Engineer Gold Mines Ltd. (EAU:TSX.V) (Engineer Gold) was created in 2018 with the completion of a Plan of Arrangement with its predecessor company Blind Creek Resources Ltd. (BCK:TSX.V).
 Engineer Gold’s Flagship is the 100%-owned Historic Engineer Gold Mine Property, situated 32 km southwest of Atlin, B.C.
 Over the past 12 years previous operators have spent >$5.5M at the Engineer Gold Mine with a focus on property consolidation, exploration for high-grade and bulk tonnage mineralization, test mining, bulk sampling, test milling and mineral resource development.
-Engineer Gold is positioned to continue exploration, resource and mine development, bulk sampling and milling at the Engineer Gold Mine in 2018.
+Engineer Gold is positioned to continue exploration, resource and mine development, bulk sampling and milling at the Engineer Gold Mine.

 Location & Access

 - Located 32 km west of Atlin, B.C., 140 km south of Whitehorse, Yukon and situated on the east shore of the South Arm of Tagish Lake.

 - Easily accessed year-round by boat / barge / float plane (summer) or ice road / ski plane (winter).

 Mine History (See below for more detailed Mine history)